 - Hold high ethical standards and value lifelong learning, adaptability and diversity in professional practice, while applying scientific principles to learning and oral health care.

 - Engage in community service and understand the oral health needs of various populations.

 - Manage the delivery of oral health care by applying practice management and quality improvement concepts.

 - Function effectively with interdisciplinary teams within the hospital and other healthcare environments.

 Our General Practice Residency program has ten positions available each year.
 The faculty includes general dentists and specialists from the School of Dentistry and the local community.

 The University of Utah has two modern, fully equipped and staffed dental clinics to give residents productive training experiences.

 Rotations & Clinical Training

-Residents also participate in rotations at the Community Health Centers of Salt Lake City and Montezuma Creek Dental Clinic.
+Residents also participate in rotations at the Family Dental Plan Mobile Dental Unit and Montezuma Creek Dental Clinic.

 Multiple rotations form the foundation of clinical training and provide each resident with experience in rural and underserved communities.